Schrank/Fee/README.md

 This is only basics of the adding a line item to order total, you must define your own rules in code.

-Edit "Magentix_Fee_Model_Fee" class to set fee amount and your business logic to check if fee should be applied or not :
+Rewrite "Magentix_Fee_Model_Fee" class to set fee amount and your business logic to check if fee should be applied or not :

 ```
 const FEE_AMOUNT = 20;